wso2/docs-choreo-dev/en/developer-docs/docs/authentication-and-authorization/secure-communication-between-the-choreo-gateway-and-your-backend-with-mutual-tls.md

 2. In the **Component Listing** pane, click on the API proxy for which you want to configure TLS.
 For instructions on how to create an API proxy component, see [Develop an API Proxy: Step 1](../develop-components/develop-an-api-proxy.md#step-1-create-an-api-proxy).
 3. In the left navigation menu, click **Develop** and then click **Endpoints**.
 4. On the **Endpoints** page, click **Configure** corresponding to the endpoint.
-5. Click **Upload Endpoint Certificate**, and select the certificate file that you extracted in the prerequisites section to add it.
-This adds the certificate to all the environments as the default certificate for the endpoint.
+5. Select the backend certificate from the **Endpoint Certificate** dropdown.
+This lists all certificates available at the organization level.
+The selected certificate applies to all environments as the default for the endpoint.
 You can override this certificate if necessary when you deploy or promote the API.

 ### Step 2: Configure mutual TLS with the backend service